baliga-lab/pf1010-web/README.md

 How to Run ?

+Make sure you have permissions to run start-aqxWeb.sh as an executable
+$ chmod +x ./start-aqxWeb.sh

-First-time install, use the -i option:
+For first-time install, use the -i option:
 $ ./start-aqxWeb.sh -i

 Otherwise run start-aqxWeb.sh with no options